 Bloemendaal aan Zee

-With more of a party atmosphere than its neighbour Zandvoort, Bloemendaal is a great place to dip your toes in the North Sea or to hit a dance floor once the sun goes down.
+Less built-up than its neighbour Zandvoort, Bloemendaal is a great place to dip your toes in the North Sea or to hit a dance floor once the sun goes down.
 Characterised by its fantastic selection of cool beach bars and clubs, Bloemendaal has regular live bands and DJs creating open air parties that go on well into the night.
 For the more adventurous, there’s an area for nude sunbathing that can be found further north up the shore.
 Between the regular town and the sea and sand, you can enjoy the wild dune landscape.
 Find out how to get to Bloemendaal from Amsterdam.

 IJmuiden aan Zee & Wijk aan Zee